Geological Engineering

-The Bachelor of Science in Geological Engineering program at Colorado School of Mines prepares graduates for careers that focus on the interaction between humans and earth.
+The Bachelor of Science in Geological Engineering curriculum provides a strong basis in geological science and traditional engineering along with specialized upper level instruction in integrated applications to real problems.
+Geological Engineers deal with a wide variety of resource and environmental problems that come with accommodating more and more people on a finite planet.
+This program prepares graduates for careers that focus on the interaction between humans and earth.
 Undergraduate students learn a variety of vital topics and skills in our program, including how to:

 - Evaluate and stabilize foundations for buildings, roads and other structures